 I used to think something was wrong with me...
 Never feeling comfortable around other people I prefered solitude.
 My fear of loneliness was nothing in comparison with awkwardness I experienced trying to socialize.
-And the hardest part was probably being judged, being perceived as constantly unhappy, not friendly enough, boring or shy.
+And the hardest part was probably being judged, being perceived as always unhappy, not friendly enough, boring or shy.

 Understanding, that I am an introvert, brought me sense of relief, because I finally realized there was nothing wrong with me, that I am simply different, and I am not alone.
 However, even though I found it incredibly hard to be surrounded by people, I could feel that it was much harder for me to actually go ahead and talk to them.
 And the reason to it was fear.